tomwhartung/enneagram/questionnaires/1-open_enneagram_of_personality_scales/README.md

-# questionnaires/oeps/README.md
+# questionnaires/1-open_enneagram_of_personality_scales/README.md

-Files and directories pertaining to the Open Enneagram of Personality Scales questionnaire.
+Files and directories pertaining to the *Open Enneagram of Personality Scales* questionnaire.

 ## Questionnaire

-A spreadsheet containing the questionnaire is the final product.
+A spreadsheet containing the questionnaire is in this directory, in a file named:

-It is a file named `oeps-36_items.ods` and is in this directory.
+- `oeps-36_items.ods`

 ## Links